-Diversion of Company Opportunity: Subject to the terms of FOX’s governing documents, an employee or director may not divert an opportunity or potential opportunity for FOX for , or for the benefit of a member of his or her family or household.
+Diversion of Company Opportunity: Subject to the terms of FOX’s governing documents, an employee or director may not divert an opportunity or potential opportunity for FOX for or for the benefit of a member of their family or household.

 Financial Institutions: Participation in dealings between FOX and financial institutions requires particular care on the part of employees.
 Any employee who is involved in any way in the relationship between FOX and a financial institution must be sure not to improperly benefit from that relationship because of his or her position at the Company.
 If you are unsure about a particular benefit being offered, you should either refrain from accepting the benefit or discuss the matter with a lawyer in the Legal Department.

 Provide Truthful and Complete Information in Financial Records